StuartAshby/tensorflow-bag-of-words-text-classification/README.md

 *This works on Linux.
 README under development.*

 ## Test Tensorflow install
-Let’s do a Hello World program in python that uses the TensorFlow package to make sure it’s installed correctly.

-Now let’s run a tensorflow “Hello world” program.
-Instead of creating a new python file, we’ll feed the code into Python one line at a time.
+Let’s do a "Hello World" program in Python that uses the TensorFlow package to make sure it’s installed correctly.
+Instead of creating a new Python file, we’ll simply feed the code into Python one line at a time.

 You might already be in the Python3 terminal.
 If not, start Python3:
 ```
 python3
 ```

-Now enter each line of python code (don’t include the >>>):
+Now enter each line of code (don’t include the >>>):
 ```
 >>> import tensorflow as tf
->>> hello = tf.constant('Hello, TensorFlow!')
+>>> hello = tf.constant('Hello, Tensorflow!')
 >>> sess = tf.Session()
 >>> print(sess.run(hello))

 ```

-You should see: “Hello, TensorFlow!”
+You should see: “Hello, Tensorflow!”

 Congratulations!
 Your computer is now running one of the most powerful machine learning tools on the planet, created by the original Google Brain Team.
-Your car will one day be able to drive itself thanks to computers running TensorFlow.
+Your car will one day be able to drive itself thanks to computers running Tensorflow.
 You have taken your first step towards becoming a data scientist!

 Exit the Python3 terminal and return to the Virtualenv prompt:
 ```
 >>> quit()
 ```

-If you'd like to exit your tensorflow environment type ```deactivate``` and to resume run ```cd ~/tensorflow && source ./bin/activate``` on Mac -- where the ```~/tensorflow``` dir is the path where you created your Virtualenv.
+If you'd like to exit your Tensorflow virtual environment type ```deactivate``` and to resume run ```cd ~/tensorflow && source ./bin/activate``` on Mac -- where the ```~/tensorflow``` dir is the path where you created your Virtualenv.
 But we're good to go now, so let's start playing with Tensorflow!

 ## Play with Tensorflow